IlnickiDaniel/day4/README.md

 # day4
-GitHub Camp - demo repo to swho ho to work with github
+GitHub Camp - demo repo to show who to work with github